paupowpow/p2pkit-quickstart-android/README.md

 };
 ```

 Set or update the discovery info, which other peers will receive.
-Note that the info cannot be longer than 440 bytes.

 ```java
 try {